 The competent driver is always sure of his car.
 He knows what it will do when he accelerates.
-He drives so he can stop within a clear distance ahead.
+He knows what it will do when he decelerates.
+He drives so he can stop within a clear distance shead.
 He has his car under control at all times.